SamMartin92/Johnny-The-T-Shirt-Guy/README.md

 <img src='assets/images/readme/header.PNG'>
 <ul>
 <li>The header is consistent on all three pages.
 It contains the home-image button on the left and navigation menu to the far right.
 It allows users to navigate easily to and from each page the site. </li>
 <li>The home-image is a button which directs the user to index.html.
-It is a stylisic choice as it serves the same purpose as the Home element in the navigation menu.
+It is a stylistic choice as it serves the same purpose as the Home element in the navigation menu.
 I chose to add this to portray a logo for the site.
 It is taken from a photo of a handwritten signature from Johnny with the background removed.</li>
 </ul>

 **Hero Image**